soycracklitos/C/PI/README.md

 #  🟨Agenda de Eventos San Jorge🟦

-I have decided as Integrator Product, I would a create a code for the family business.
-My parents do not use technology for been more productive, so I think this is a good gift to them, also to introduce them to use this type of programs.
-This code is going to be use in a ballroom event divided in two sections: "Exterior para evento o alberca" or “Interior”.
-The purpose of the code is to save in ‘txt’ archives reserved dates adding basic information of the client and hired services.
-There is going be and option to save information depending on the site that it is hired.
+As my Final Assignment, I have decided to create a code for the family business.
+My parents do not use technology to improve their productivity, so I think this is a good gift to them, as well as to introduce them to use this type of programs.
+This code is going to be used for an event hall divided in two sections: “Exterior con alberca” and “Interior”.
+The purpose of the code is to save in a ‘.txt’ file data such as the reservation date, client profile and hired services.
+There is going be and option to save information depending on which zone the event will take place.

 ### How i implemante the code❓

    There are three main options of code:

 1. Add dates reserved
-     -The code asks which site is going to be use and request information of the event (client name, date and hired services).
-If a date received was already booked, the code rejects the information added and it would be a text explaining that day is already reserved.
+     -The code asks which site is going to be used and request information of the event (client’s name, date and hired services).
+If the registered date was already booked, the code rejects the information added and respond with a text explaining that day is already reserved.

 2. Consult dates reserved
-     -The code needs one event on each archive to active this function.
+     -The code needs at least one event registered within each category to active this function.
 The code is going to give a list of all the events reserved depending on the site required.

 3. Eliminate dates reserved
-     -With the list of dates reserved works this function.
-If an event is cancelled or the client did not pay at time, it can be possible to eliminate a booked date.
-This function would ask for specific line where is situated the event to eliminate it.
+     -The "date" list is used for this function.
+If an event is cancelled or the client did not pay on time, it can be possible to eliminate a booked date.
+This function would ask for the specific line referred to the event eliminate it.

 ## Youtube link :film_strip: